-21 dead as plane crashes into lake in South Sudan
+18 dead as plane crashes into lake in South Sudan

-JUBA, South Sudan (AP) — An overloaded commercial plane crashed into a lake in South Sudan on Sunday and killed 21 people, a local official said.
+JUBA, South Sudan (AP) — A commercial plane crashed into a lake in South Sudan on Sunday and killed 18 people, a local official said.

 The 19-seater commercial Baby Air plane had been traveling from the capital, Juba, the minister of information for the town of Yirol, Taban Abel Aguek, told The Associated Press.